 About the studentship

-UWE are pleased to offer two PhD studentships working with the Security theme within the Computer Science Research Centre (CSRC), supported by Techmodal Ltd. There are two proposed research areas open for exploration:
+UWE Bristol is pleased to offer a PhD studentship working with the Security theme within the Computer Science Research Centre (CSRC), supported by Techmodal Ltd.

-‘We’re a Bristol based consultancy and technology company founded by PhD students Martin Jonik and David Evans in 2005.
+"We’re a Bristol-based consultancy and technology company founded by PhD students Martin Jonik and David Evans in 2005.
 As an enthusiastic team of over 80 market experts, data scientists, consultants and systems analysts, we thrive on ingenuity to solve complex problems.
-Our shared commitment for rapid, agile and jargon-free delivery, has ensured our position as a trusted partner within the Defence, Commercial and Public Sectors for over 10 years.’
+Our shared commitment for rapid, agile and jargon-free delivery has ensured our position as a trusted partner within the defence, commercial and public sectors for over ten years."

-As a partner in the PhD studentships, the student would work closely with the team at Techmodal at their Bristol Harbourside offices.
+As a partner in the PhD studentship, the student would work closely with the team at Techmodal at their Bristol Harbourside offices.

 For an informal discussion about the studentship, please contact

 Dr Phil Legg on firstname.lastname@example.org.

 The studentship is available from 1 October 2019 for a period of three and a half (3.5) years, subject to satisfactory progress, and includes a tax-exempt stipend which is currently £14,777 per annum.
 In addition, full-time tuition fees will be covered for up to three years at Home/EU rates, along with reasonable transport costs for visiting project partners.

 Applicants must have a good honours degree